weaveworks/weave-gitops-enterprise/docs/architecture/README.md

 ## Motivation

-To make visible Weave Gitops Enterprise architecture.
-You would be interested in this documentation if you are interested in any of the following views.
+This documentation tries to make visible Weave Gitops Enterprise architecture in a simple way.

+You would benefit of this documentation is you are in any of the following journeys.

-1. Weave Gitops Enterprise as a whole system and how it fits into the world around it.
+1. I want to understand how Weave Gitops Enterprise looks as a system in a simple way.
-2. Weave Gitops Enterprise as a set of high-level building blocks.
-In particular around application tiers.
+2. I want to understand the high level  building blocks or component within Weave Gitops Enterprise in a simple way.
-3. Weave Gitops Enterprise as a set of lower-level building blocks, in particular around business domains using a DDD approach.
+3. I want to understand the different business domains served by Weave Gitops Enterprise in a simple way.
+4. For any of the domains, I want to go deeper in terms of behaviour, api or code in.

 ## Assumptions and Limitations